Adbhutananda: Early life

-Adbhutananda was born in North-Eastern India in the Chhapra district of Bihar, around the middle of the nineteenth century.
+Adbhutananda was born in Chhapra district of Bengal Presidency, British India (now in Bihar), around the middle of the nineteenth century.
 He was given the name Rakhturam, meaning "child who is protected by Lord Rama".
 His parents were poor, humble villagers.
 Both his father and mother died before Rakhturam was five years old and he was left in the care of an uncle who was affectionate towards him.

 Growing up in the village, Rakhturam led a carefree life, tending cows and sheep in the fields.
 In later years, he said, "I used to wander freely with the cowherd boys.
 How simple and guileless they were!
 You can't have real joy unless you are like that."
 Poverty forced Rakhturam and his uncle to travel to Calcutta in search of a livelihood.
 Rakhturam came in contact with Ramachandra Datta, a householder devotee of Ramakrishna, and he joined as his servant.
 As a servant, Rakhturam was considered energetic and faithful.
 Rakhturam became known as "Latu" in his new Calcutta surroundings, and he was called by that name thereafter.